 Computer crime can take many forms.
 It is an expanding criminal activity, with new methods developing every day.
 Listed below are some of the more common complaints affecting computer users today.
 Each complaint topic includes a brief description, a link to a more detailed explanation of that topic, and a link to contact should you find yourself the victim of that particular crime.

-Cyberstalking is the use of the Internet, email, or other electronic communications technologies to harass or cause undue emotional stress to another person.
-For a more detailed explanation of cyberstalking, please refer to our Cyberstalking page
+Cyberbullying (also called “cyberstalking”) is the use of a computer, email, phone, tablet, or other electronic communications devices to harass or cause undue emotional stress to another person.
+For a more detailed explanation, please refer to our Cyberbullying page

 at SecureFlorida.org.
-If you are the victim of a cyberstalker, please contact your local law enforcement agency
+If you are the victim of a cyberbully, please contact your local law enforcement agency

 The Internet provides an easy medium for criminals to obtain money by deceiving people.
 Examples of Internet fraud include online auction and retail schemes using popular sites such as eBay.com or CraigsList.org.
 Criminals have even been known to send out mass emails pretending to come from a professional hitman who is hired to kill the recipient, but are really scams trying to scare individuals into paying out huge sums of money.
 The tactics used in these Internet frauds and scams change constantly.
 For more information on Internet frauds and scams, please visit our Email Practices page